-Early morning around 6 am, we will ascend to Kyanjin Ri; it takes around 3-4 hours walk to the summit to see the spectacular views of the upper Langtang Valley and surrounding peaks and glaciers.
-We will decend from Kyajin Ri to Kyajin Gompa and stay overnight at Kyajin Gompa.
+Early morning around 6 am, we will ascend to Kyanjin Ri; it takes around 3-4 hours to walk to the summit to see the spectacular views of the upper Langtang Valley and surrounding peaks and glaciers.
+We will descend from Kyajin Ri to Kyajin Gompa and stay overnight at Kyajin Gompa.

 Day 6: Kyanjin Gompa to Lama Hotel

 After breakfast, you start to get down, and this is a day back to Lama Hotel with a view of different escape mountains and Langtang Valley.

 This is your day to end your walking in the Himalayas wilderness after arriving in Syafrubesi for 5 hour walk.

 Day 8: Syafrubesi to Kathmandu

 This is the day we return to Kathmandu after 7 hours of driving; enjoying the pleasant view of Majestic Mountain, waterfalls, and paddy fields will take us to Kathmandu